Primark Co-Ords

 Reflection

-This project taught me how complex it is to connect digital UX with physical retail systems.
+This project taught me how complex it is to connect digital with physical retail systems.
 Although the design was simple for users, it needed close teamwork across many departments.

 If I did this again, I’d push earlier for a centralized Co-ords tagging system and clearer content management to make scaling easier.